 The left coronary artery (LCA) is an artery that arises from the aorta above the left cusp of the aortic valve and feeds blood to the left side of the heart.

 The left anterior descending artery (LAD) is the first branch off of the LCA.
 Coronary artery occlusion happens more often at this artery, hence the nickname "the widowmaker."
 It supplies the anterolateral myocardium, apex, anterior 2/3rds of the interventricular septum, and anterior papillary muscle.
 The LAD typically supplies 45-55% of the left ventricle.

 The circumflex artery curves to the left around the heart within the coronary sulcus, giving rise to one or more left marginal arteries as it curves toward the posterior surface of the heart.
 It supplies 15-25% of the left ventricle in right-dominant systems.
 If the coronary anatomy is left-dominant, the LCX supplies 40-50% of the left ventricle.

-The left marginal artery is a branch of the circumflex artery, originating at the anterior interventricular sulcus, traveling along the left margin of heart towards the apex of the heart.
+The left marginal artery is a branch of the circumflex artery, originating at the anterior interventricular sulcus and traveling along the left margin of the heart toward the apex.
 The left marginal artery lies in the AV septum.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)